 The simple answer is: it depends on many things.
 To give a definitive number, you can start by doing research about your competitors and the market of your app.
 As a result, you will find out that the prices vary within a specific range.
 You can charge your app accordingly and make your app fit for the market.
 But this step is only recommended if you’re just starting out and have a limiting budget that you cannot move your pricing operations any further.

-But if you have the budget and expertise, the best way to charge your app is by conducting A/B tests.
+However, if you have the budget and expertise, the best way to charge your app is by conducting A/B tests.
 After you’ve comprehended the market you’re in and found the pricing range that your app can have, you can test two different prices and determine which one will be preferred more by the audience.
 Then you can start with the ideal pricing that the audience found more beneficial and appealing.

 How To Maximize Your LTV and Conversion Rate With The Right Pricing Strategy